p3r7/gridkeys/README.md

 when doing a manual stop (either though maiden'd stop button or with the `K1` held + `K3` key combo in the 3rd screen of the global menu), gridkeys will fail to activate.

-when norns previous script at boot (after a sleep), gridstep will also fail to activate.
+when _norns_ loads previous script at boot (after a sleep), gridstep will also fail to activate.

 in both scenarios, going to the params menu, and switching grikeys off then back on will force it to activate.